georghe-crihan/epubtool/README.md

 A simple-minded Jython class to aid hand-converting a collection of HTML files into a valid EPUB document.

-Some virtual classes provided, to allow customization of generated content.
+Some virtual methods provided, to allow customization of generated content.

 Would recommend to run it from under the NailGun Java framework to greatly speed up iterative tasks.